 Please scroll down to the recipe card for the ingredient quantities!

 - Napa cabbage - The main star of this classic kimchi!
-Napa cabbage is usually available at most Asian markets and sometimes at local grocery stories.
-The price is usually the best at Asian markets.
+Napa cabbage is usually available at most Asian markets and even at local grocery stories.
+But the price is definitely better at Asian markets.

 - Salt - We highly recommend using Kosher salt or any coarse salts.
 Coarser salts are easier to control when salting.

-- Korean radish - This is available at most Asian markets.
+- Carrot and Korean radish - Both add flavor, mild sweetness, and extra texture.
+For the Korean radish, it can be found at most Asian markets.
 These radishes are the thicker ones with white and green skin.
-Korean radish adds sweetness and funk to kimchi.
-If you can't find Korean radish, daikon radish is good too.
+If you can't find Korean radish, daikon radish is a good substitute or you can simply omit it.

 - Buchu - Also known as Asian chives.
 They really bring the FUNK to kimchi.
-Asian markets usually sell it in a large bunch, so if you have any leftovers, use it for pork and chive dumplings!
-They're really tasty.
+Asian markets usually sell it in a large bunch, so if you have any leftovers, use it for pork and chive dumplings (they're really tasty!).
+If you cannot find any buchu, feel free to use green onions instead.

 For the kimchi marinade: